ryanburk/comp-thoughts/general_benefits/espp.md

-if offered, do your best to max out your employee stock purchase program. unless interest rates on savings accounts are greater than 5%, it is generally guaranteed free money even after the extra taxes.
+if offered, do your best to max out your employee stock purchase program. unless interest rates on savings accounts are greater than 5%, it is generally guaranteed free money even after the extra taxes on the gains if you sell immediately.